pypeit/PypeIt/doc/calibrations/master_tilts.rst

-Internally, the image is held in :class:`pypeit.wavetilts.WaveTilts` which is a :class:`pypeit.datamodel.DataContainer`.
+Internally, the image is held in :class:`pypeit.wavetilts.WaveTilts` which subclasses from :class:`pypeit.datamodel.DataContainer`.

 The datamodel written to disk is:

 .. include:: ../include/datamodel_wavetilts.rst